go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 ## An element index operation requires the container operand's type set not to include maps and non-maps at the same time

-And if all types in the type set are maps, then their underlying types must be identical (in other words, the type of the operand must have a core type).
+And if all types in the type set are maps, then their underlying types must be identical.
 Otherwise, their element types must be identical.
 The elements of strings are viewed as `byte` values.

-For example, currently (Go 1.24), in the following code snippet, only the functions `foo` and `bar` compile okay.
+For example, currently (Go 1.25), in the following code snippet, only the functions `foo` and `bar` compile okay.

 ```Go
 func foo[T []byte | [2]byte | string](c T) {